-With its ‘hewn stone’ finish, The Cambridge roof tile is the perfect choice to replicate a look of slate roof tiles.
-Its unique appearance both complements classically and contemporary architecture, whilst bringing a level of sophistication that will make you the envy of your neighbours.
+With its ‘hewn stone’ finish.
+The Cambridge roof tile is the perfect choice to replicate the look of slate roof tiles.
+Its unique appearance both complements classically and contemporary architecture.
+Whilst bringing a level of sophistication that will make you the envy of your neighbours.
 Moniers take on the slate look tile, another great looking design.

 The Madison Roof Tile